alineberry/youper_challenge/README.md

 GENERATED REFLECTION:
  I'm sorry to hear that you are feeling pretty depressed.

-Another from the validation set:
+Another from the validation set.
+The model correctly identifies "relationship" as being relevant even though the word "relationship" isn't present in either the question or the actual reflection.
+However, the sentence is nonsensical.

 > QUESTION:
 I’m trying to make marriage work after a split.
 Before our split, he lied a lot and broke every promise to me.
 I don't think he cheated.
 Last month, I asked what women work with him, so he told me.
 Yesterday, I found out about a girl that he said he forgot about.
 Should I be upset?<br><br>